SymbianSource/oss.FCL.interim.QEMU/README.txt

 * Throughout the documentation the SVP is referenced.
 SVP stands for the "Symbian Virtual Platform" and this was the proposed product name of the QEMU based simulator.
-For the purpose of this document treat the SVP as QEMU with the syborg board models.
+For the purpose of these sources and documents treat the SVP as QEMU with the syborg board models.